giantswarm/envctl/docs/tui.md

 ### Port Forwarding Management

 Port forwards are managed by:
-- `portforward_handlers.go`: Logic for setting up, monitoring, and restarting port forwards.
-This includes defining configurations for Prometheus (MC), Grafana (MC), and Alloy Metrics (conditionally for WC or MC).
+- `portforward_handlers.go`: Logic for setting up, monitoring, and restarting port forwards, with specific behavior for each service:
+  - Prometheus (MC) and Grafana (MC) always connect to the Management Cluster
+  - Alloy Metrics connects to the Workload Cluster if one is specified, otherwise it connects to the Management Cluster
-- `portForwardProcess` struct: Tracks process state (including which cluster it targets, e.g., MC or WC for Alloy), output, and errors for each port-forward.
+- `portForwardProcess` struct: Tracks process state (including which cluster it targets), output, and errors for each port-forward.
 - Status update messages: Keep the UI in sync with actual process status for all services.

 ### Context Switching